sulu/sulu-docs/reference/content-types/block.rst

         </properties>
     </form>

-The settings can be accessed in twig over the ``settings`` variable:
+The value of your field can be accessed in twig over the ``settings`` variable:

 .. code-block:: twig